-Congress has the “power to lay and collect taxes,” including an income tax, but, under two constitutional provisions (see Article I, Section 2, Clause 3; Article I, Section 9, Clause 4), direct taxes must be apportioned—a difficult requirement to satisfy.
-If an income tax is subject to apportionment, a state with one-tenth the national population, for example, has to bear one-tenth the aggregate tax liability, regardless of the state’s financial condition.
-Suppose the populations of Iowa and Maine were equal, but Iowa’s per capita income were twice Maine's.
+Congress has the “power to lay and collect taxes,” including an income tax, but, under two constitutional provisions (Article I, Section 2, Clause 3; Article I, Section 9, Clause 4), direct taxes must be apportioned—a difficult requirement to satisfy.
+If an income tax were subject to apportionment, a state with one-tenth of the nation’s population, for example, would have to bear one-tenth of the aggregate tax liability, regardless of the state’s financial condition.
+Suppose the populations of Iowa and Maine were equal, but Iowa’s per capita income were twice that of Maine.
 The rates for an apportioned income tax would have to be twice as high in Maine, the poorer state, as in Iowa.
-Such geographic variability makes it difficult, if not impossible, for anyone in Congress to support that kind of tax.
+Such geographic variability would make it difficult, if not impossible, for anyone in Congress to support that kind of tax.

 This time the Supreme Court refused to approve the idea.
 In Pollock v.
 Farmers’ Loan & Trust Co.
 (1895), a closely divided Court reinvigorated the direct-tax clauses, holding that the 1894 tax was direct and, because not apportioned, unconstitutional.
 With Pollock on the books, something had to be done if there was to be an unapportioned income tax.